 This is nearly trivial and intuitive for persons between birth and death.
 The existence of mummies may confuse the answer to this question.
 For companies, it may be a matter of legal dispute.
 Similarly, repair, spare part replacement, reconstruction, transformations and decay may confuse the diachronic identity of physical things.

-Which changes will be regarded not to affect identity is not a question of absolute insight in the nature of things, but a deliberate choice for analyzing certain kinds of problems.
+Which changes will be regarded as not affecting identity is not a question of absolute insight into the nature of things, but as a deliberate choice for analyzing certain kinds of problems.
 Each choice corresponds to a different class, which may coexist for some time on the same item.
 For instance, if a fork is turned into a bracelet, the reworking and radical change of function can be regarded as creating a new object consuming another one under the definitions of a class centering identity on built-in functionality and the corresponding social contexts.
 The same bracelet, continuing to exhibit substantial features of the original fork, can be seen as the same object as the fork, under the definitions of a different class focusing on the continuity of a distinct, contiguous piece of matter.

 Identity criteria are one of the most powerful considerations for effective ontological distinctions.